biocq/DORGE_codes/README.md

 We also provide a convenient executable script (**script_batch**) for running R codes in a batch mode.
 Please set permission (i.e. chmod a+x script_batch) before executing it.

-### Processing data to generate feature profile

-Instructions are included in Data_processing folder

 ## Layout of the website
 <br/>